MyneniRamya/M1_Application_Bird-Species-Identification/1_requirements/README.md

-.For developing the application the following are the Software Requirements:
+## For developing the application the following are the Software Requirements:
     Python
     Django
     MySQL